PaperID1776/NAVIndoor/README.md

   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/images/maze_gen.png" alt="Navigation in the maze after training">
 </div>

+Possible actions for the agent are forward, backward, rotation right, rotation left.
-List of customizable parameters for the enrivonments is presented below.
+List of customizable parameters for the environments is presented below.